Digital Health

 - Learn how to think about applications of collecting and using data to inform health care, and the privacy risks and analytical pitfalls unique to health care data

-- Explore the opportunities and difficulties of enabling digital approaches, such as artificial intelligence, machine learning, apps, and sensors
+- Explore the opportunities and difficulties of implementing new technology in health care, such as artificial intelligence, machine learning, apps, and sensors

 - Become adept at analyzing gaps in health care that can be closed with technology and data